Chronology

 June 1990

-Works again with Saff at his new shop Saff Tech in Oxford, Maryland, to create a bas-relief, Suspended Mobile, and Water Lily prints based on Monet’s late Water Lilies.
+Works again with Saff at his new shop Saff Tech in Oxford, Maryland, to create a faux-relief, Suspended Mobile, and Water Lily prints based on Monet’s late Water Lilies.
 Creates six Water Lilies with screenprinted enamel that feature a swirling design on metal developed by Saff.
 Designs individual wood frames for several of them.

 September 1990